MohnishRA/RedBus-Project/README.md

 # GUVI-DS-RedBus-Project

+# Content:
+    A) Overview
+    B) Scraping_and_SQL.py Script Explanation
+    C) Bus_App.py Script Explanation

-# Overview:
+# A) Overview:
-Web-Scraping bus data from RedBus website ([https://www.redbus.in/](url))using Selenium.
-Storing it in MySQL (XAMPP Server - Local Host).
+Web-Scraping bus data from redbus website ([https://www.redbus.in/](url)) using selenium and storing it in MySQL (XAMPP server - localhost).
-Creating a Streamlit web application to view the bus details with filters and sortings.
+Creating a streamlit web application in a virtual environment to view the bus details with filters and sortings.

-# Scraping_and_SQL.py script overview:
+# B) Scraping_and_SQL.py Script Explanation:
 This Python script is designed to scrape bus route and bus details from various state transport corporations websites through RedBus.
 The script uses Selenium WebDriver for web scraping, pandas for data manipulation, and MySQL for data storage.

 ## Python libraries: